prankstr/homelab/README.md

 ### 🚀 Kubernetes

-I work with Kubernetes for a living so while some stuff might be overkill it helps me stay somewhat up to date with the tech.
+I work with Kubernetes for a living so while some stuff might be overkill it helps me stay somewhat up to date with the tech which is essentially the goal of the homelab.

 Here is an overview of the services I run, some of them have more detailed explanations and configuration notes in their respective folder in the [kubernetes/apps](./kubernetes/apps) folder.

 #### Infrastructure(i.e stuff that enables me to deploy and manage other stuff)

-- [1Password Connect Operator](https://github.com/1Password/onepassword-operator): Sync secrets from 1Password to Kubernetes.
+- [1Password Connect Operator](https://github.com/1Password/onepassword-operator): Secret management.Sync secrets from 1Password to Kubernetes.
 - [Argo CD](https://github.com/argoproj/argo-cd): Facilitates GitOps.
 Automating the deployment of applications based on manifests in this git repo.
 - [cert-manager](https://github.com/cert-manager/cert-manager): Automatically provisions and renews certificates.
 - [democratic-csi](https://github.com/democratic-csi/democratic-csi): CSI provisioner that works with TrueNAS.
 Provisions persistent volumes backed by TrueNAS.